Flipping on the tank light to be greeted with a big bobbing pine cone of a fish is undoubtedly alarming.

 Do a water change:

-Unless you just did a significant water change (today), your first step should be to do a 50% water change on the tank.
+Unless you just did a significant water change (today), your first step should be to do a 50% water change.
 Make sure to add de-chlorinator and a little bit of aquarium salt (1 tablespoon for every five gallons.)
 If you usually add salt, go about your usual business.

 Stop feeding your fish: